-The Company measures and recognizes the compensation expense for all share-based awards made to employees and non-employee members of the Board of Directors, including employee stock options and restricted stock awards, based on estimated fair values.
+The Company measures and recognizes the compensation expense for all share-based awards made to employees and non-employee members of the Board of Directors, including employee stock options and restricted stock units.
 The Company is required to estimate the fair value of share-based awards on the date of grant.
-The Company has estimated the fair value of stock options and restricted stock awards as of the date of grant using the Black-Scholes option pricing model.
-The Black-Scholes model considers, among other factors, the expected life of the award, the expected volatility of the Company's stock price and the expected dividend yield.
 The value of awards that are ultimately expected to vest is recognized as an expense over the requisite service periods.
-Because share-based compensation expense is based on awards ultimately expected to vest, it has been reduced for forfeitures.
+The fair value of our restricted stock units is based on the closing market price of the Company's common stock on the date of grant.
+The Company estimated the fair value of stock options granted using a Black-Scholes option pricing model and a single option award approach.
+This model requires the Company to make estimates and assumptions with respect to the expected term of the option, the expected volatility of the price of the Company's common stock and the expected forfeiture rate.
+The fair value is then amortized on a straight-line basis over the requisite service periods of the awards, which is generally the vesting period.